SouthbankSoftware/provendb-sdk-node/README.md

 tree.exportSync("./merkle.json");
 ```

-Congratulations, you have successfully created and anchored your first `Hello, World!` proof!
+Congratulations, you have successfully created, anchored and exported your first `Hello, World!` proof!

+## Documentation

+Full API documentation not yet available.